William Whiting Borden: Brief career

 After graduating from Yale in 1909, Borden attended Princeton Theological Seminary before graduating in 1912.
 Professor Charles R. Erdman wrote that no other student had exerted a greater personal influence over him than Borden.
 "His judgment was so unerring and so mature that I always forgot there was such a difference in our ages.
 His complete consecration and devotion to Christ were a revelation to me, and his confidence in prayer a continual inspiration."
 Meanwhile, Borden's reputation was such that he became a board member of the National Bible Institute in New York City and at one point temporarily took charge of the whole ministry, including office management, oversight of student practical training, and the operations of four rescue missions.
 He also became a director of Moody Bible Institute and, at age 22, a member of the North American Council of the China Inland Mission.
-(He was asked to withdraw from the meeting when the Council officially passed on his own fitness to become a probationer of the Mission.)
+(He was asked to withdraw from the meeting when the council officially passed on his own fitness to become a probationer of the Mission.)

-Borden's intention was to become a missionary to Uyghur Muslims in northwestern China, but he decided first to study Islam and Arabic in Cairo, boarding with a Syrian family there so that he would hear Arabic spoken as much as possible.
+Borden's intention was to become a missionary to Hui Muslims in northwestern China's Gansu Province, but he decided first to study Islam and Arabic in Cairo, boarding with a Syrian family there so that he would hear Arabic spoken as much as possible.
 He also spent time distributing on the streets Christian sermons written in a Koranic style.

 In March 1913 he contracted cerebral meningitis, exhibiting symptoms on March 21 and dying less than three weeks later.
 He was 25.
 Ironically, his mother had just arrived from America to vacation with him in the mountains of Lebanon, and she was present for the simple funeral in which Samuel Zwemer participated.
 Borden is buried in the American Cemetery in Cairo.
 On his grave were inscribed words suggested by Charles Erdman: "Apart from faith in Christ, there is no explanation of such a life."
 Memorial services were conducted for Borden at Princeton University and at a little African Methodist church where Borden had taught Sunday school for two years.
 Other services were held at Yale Hope Mission, at Moody Church, at Marble Collegiate Church in New York, and in Japan, Korea, India and South Africa.

 Borden bequeathed $800,000 to the China Inland Mission and other Christian agencies.
-China Inland Mission named Borden Memorial Hospital in Lanzhou, China, in his memory.
+China Inland Mission named Borden Memorial Hospital in Lanzhou, Gansu, in his memory.